Sabinkthapa/Professional-Readme-Generator/README.md

   ## License

-  All resources provided by this project are avaiable for free use and distribution,subject to the term of  BSD 3-Clause license.
+  All resources provided by this project are avaiable for free use and distribution,subject to the term of  Apache license.
   (c)Copyright 2023 Sabin